rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 Today, there are a number of forms of context that are traditionally gathered when creating errors.
-These members are gathered so that a final error reporting type or function can access them and render them independently of the `Display` implementation for that specific error type to allow for consistently formatted and flexible error reports.
+These members are gathered so that a final error reporting type or function can access them and render them independently of the `Display` implementation for each specific error type.
+This allows for consistently formatted and flexible error reports.
 Today, there are 2 such forms of context that are traditionally gathered, `backtrace` and `source`.

 However, the current approach of promoting each form of context to a fn on the `Error` trait doesn't leave room for forms of context that are not commonly used, or forms of context that are defined outside of the standard library.

-By adding a generic form of these functions that works around the issues of monomorphization on trait objects we can support more forms of context and forms of context that are experimented with outside of the standard library such as:
+## Example use cases this enables

 * `SpanTrace` a backtrace like type from the `tracing-error` library
 * zig-like Error Return Traces by extracting `Location` types from errors